SUMMARY

 Single-tool depth is still a real advantage.
 Harvest's reporting, taken on its own narrow scope, is mature and dependable.
 Toggl Track's keyboard shortcuts and quick-entry UX are still best-in-class for power loggers.
 FreshBooks' tax handling for US-based sole proprietors is more refined than any all-in-one we've evaluated.
 If your bottleneck is a specific feature in one of these tools, you give up real capability by consolidating.

 Switching cost is non-trivial.
-Historical time data, recurring-invoice templates, integration with QuickBooks/Xero, team muscle memory — all of these reset when you migrate.
+Historical time data, recurring-invoice templates, integration with QuickBooks/Xero, team muscle memory.
+All of these reset when you migrate.
 The consolidation savings ($2–3K/year cited) need to clear the switching cost (1–2 weeks of operational disruption + re-training).

 The "all-in-one" trade-off is real.
 Consolidated workspaces cover more ground but cover it less deeply per feature.
 An all-in-one's time tracker won't have Toggl's autocomplete refinement.
 Its invoicing won't have FreshBooks' tax-handling depth.
 The question is whether the depth you'd lose is the depth you actually use.